spring1843/go-dsa/tree/README.md

 # Trees

 A collection of zero or more nodes in which the root, a distinguished node, is connected to all subtrees via a directed edge.
-In the real world, trees are like a real tree but upside down.
+In the real world, trees are like real trees but upside down.

 Traversing a tree means visiting every node in a tree and performing some work on it.
 Picking the right order in which we visit each node is key in solving a problem efficiently.
 The main three ways of traversing a tree are shown in figure-1.